KevinCahyadiGiri/USHospital/README.md

 2. Open Jupyter Notebook and open Hospital.ipynb
 Open Jupyter Notebook by open your terminal in your local directory and type: `jupyter notebook`
 3. Run the code on Jupyter Notebok

+--

+## JSON Structure

+The scraped data will be saved in JSON.
+The JSON structure is :